Wilfred Edgar Knothe

 - Died March 27, 1963 in Passaic, NJ USA

-Wilfred "Fritz" Knothe played in the majors in 1932-33, getting 615 at-bats.
+Wilfred "Fritz" Knothe played in the majors in 1932 and 1933, getting 615 at-bats.
 He was primarily a third baseman.

 Knothe was born in 1903 in Passaic, NJ.
 Through 2010, nearly a dozen major leaguers have been born in Passaic, inluding Mike Jorgensen and Mark DeRosa.
 His brother George Knothe, however, was born in Bayonne, NJ.